tvanpat/tvanpat/_portfolio/data_model_postgresql.md

 ---

 <h2> Project Background </h2>
 This project is part of the Udacity Data Engineering Nanodegree.
-This is the introductary project after several classes on data modeling in a traditional SQL database.
+This is the introductory project after several classes on data modeling in a traditional SQL database.
 For this project the student is to take on the role of a data engineer for a startup called Sparkify which is a music streaming app similar to Spotify.
 The student is required to design, build, and populate an analytical database from user logs and song data files.

 The GitHub for this project is located here: [PostgreSQL-Data-Modeling](https://github.com/tvanpat/postgresql-data-modeling)

 <h2> Project Datasets </h2>
 There are two primary datasets for this project.
-The Song Dataset is a subset of data from the [Millon Song Dataset](http://millionsongdataset.com/) and the Log Dataset which is simulated log data for the "Sparkify" company.
+The Song Dataset is a subset of data from the [Million Song Dataset](http://millionsongdataset.com/) and the Log Dataset which is simulated log data for the "Sparkify" company.

 <h3> Song Dataset</h3>
 Each song is stored in a different JSON file.
 An exmaple of the data reads as